samcunliffe/2025-08-19-FEM-Burman/slides.md

   - Gently encourages them to abstract common functions into a [reusable library](https://github.com/ucl/dxh) (common helper functions, plotting).
 - We realise there's more hours than we could use for mentoring.
 - Suggest to actively work on postdoc code, move it into a package, potentially help with distributing computation.
-- July 2023 TI planning: Matt looks to handover project to allow rotating back to another project (Thanzi la Mawa).
+- July 2023 TI planning: Matt has to handover the project to focus on **Thanzi la Mawa**.

 ---

 # Sam takes over...

-## September 2023
+## Sep 2023

 <center>